karlseguin/http.zig/readme.md

         max_body_size: usize = 1_048_576,

         // This memory is allocated upfront.
 The request header _must_ fit into
         // this space, else the request will be rejected.
-If possible, we'll
-        // try to load the body in here too.
-The minimum amount of memory that our request
-        // pool will use is in the neighborhood of pool.count * buffer_size.
-It will never
-        // be smaller than this (there are other static allocations, but this is the biggest chunk.)
+If it fits, the body will
+        // also be loaded here, else the large_buffer_pool or dynamic allocation is used.
-        .buffer_size: usize = 65_536,
+        .buffer_size: usize = 32_768,

         // Maximum number of headers to accept.
         // Additional headers will be silently ignored.